decor

 Why Were Allergan’s Breast Implants Recalled?

-Allergan was asked by the FDA to voluntarily recall certain breast implants due to a risk of BIA-ALCL The implants that were included in this list are:
+The FDA requested that Allergan voluntarily recall certain breast implants due to a risk of BIA-ALCL The implants that named in this list include:

 • Natrelle saline breast implants: